pcperini-historic/PCDevice/README.md

 >> Battery level ranges from 0.0 (fully discharged) to 1.0 (100% charged).
 Before accessing this property, ensure that battery monitoring is enabled.
 >> If battery monitoring is not enabled, battery state is `ITDeviceBatteryStateUnknown` and the value of this property is -1.0.

+**batteryMonitoringEnabled**

+> A Boolean value indicating whether battery monitoring is enabled (`YES`) or not (`NO`).

+    @property(nonatomic, getter = isBatteryMonitoringEnabled) BOOL batteryMonitoringEnabled

+> *Discussion*

+>> Enable battery monitoring if you need to be notified of changes to the battery state, or if you want to check the battery charge level.
+>> The default value of this property is `NO`, which:

+>> - Disables the posting of battery-related notifications
+>> - Disables the ability to read battery charge level and battery state

+**batteryState**

+> The battery state for the device.

+    @property(nonatomic, readonly) ITDeviceBatteryState batteryState

+> *Discussion*

+>> The value for `batteryState` is one of the constants in `ITDeviceBatteryState`.
+>> If battery monitoring is not enabled, the value of this property is `ITDeviceBatteryStateUnknown`.

 #License#

 License Agreement for Source Code provided by Inspyre Technologies